Upgrade notes for developers

 Search for "compatibility" in the V13 Change Log, to see where all compatibility changes are discussed.

-with options that would enable File Camouflage now fails with error CAMO_NSUP_ERR(1210).
-Existing application files migrated from an earlier version may continue to use Camouflage, but operations that recreate these files (such as Compact, Alter Table, etc) will create a new copy of the file without Camouflage.
-If file encryption is desired, it is suggested to enable the ADVANCED_ENCRYPTION YES
+File Camouflage has been restricted in V13.1.0.
+Calling ctSETENCRYPT() with options that would enable File Camouflage now fails with error CAMO_NSUP_ERR(1210).
+Existing application files migrated from an earlier version may continue to use Camouflage by using keyword ENABLE_CAMO YES.
+If file encryption is desired, it is suggested to enable the ADVANCED_ENCRYPTION YES configuration option and convert these files to use AES encryption, which can be done using a faircom utility (ctcmpcif or ctcv67).

-).
-Transaction logs using Camouflage are no longer supported and must be removed before updating to V13.
+Several files used by faircom may have Camouflage enabled, depending on server configuration when the file was first created: FAIRCOM.FCS, SYSLOG*.FCS, SQL database dictionaries (e.g. ctreeSQL.fdd), and possibly Transaction logs (L*.FCS), Log Templates (L*.FCT), or Log Archives (L*.FCA).
+Transaction logs using Camouflage are no longer supported and must be removed before updating to V14.
 The other files will be checked at startup and converted to remove the Camouflage.
-Password hashes stored in FAIRCOM.FCS
+FAIRCOM.FCS and SQL dictionaries require the ctscmp utility to be present in the process working directory for conversion.
+Password hashes stored in FAIRCOM.FCS remain in a secure form.

 The behavior of several related server configuration keywords has changed:

-SYSLOG ENCRYPT
+SYSLOG ENCRYPTADMIN_ENCRYPTLOG_ENCRYPT

 These keywords no longer produce Camouflaged files:

-are only allowed when ADVANCED_ENCRYPTION YES
+LOG_ENCRYPT and SYSLOG ENCRYPT are only allowed when ADVANCED_ENCRYPTION YES is enabled.

-is ignored unless ADVANCED_ENCRYPTION YES
+ADMIN_ENCRYPT is ignored unless ADVANCED_ENCRYPTION YES is enabled.

-SQL database dictionaries are only encrypted if ADVANCED_ENCRYPTION YES
+SQL database dictionaries are only encrypted if ADVANCED_ENCRYPTION YES is enabled.

-file), we recommend thorough testing on your production machine to ensure your license files are properly sized for your production hardware.
+With V12, FairCom has strengthened it's license file checks.
+Therefore, before rolling out a V12 production license (ctsrvr*.lic file), we recommend thorough testing on your production machine to ensure your license files are properly sized for your production hardware.
 Details on CPU counting and licensing can be found here.

 FAIRCOM.FCS V9 and older must be recreated:

-files from FairCom DB V9 and older Server lines (and any customers using the prev10logon switch within their V10 and newer ctsrvr*.lic
+FairCom DB V12 and FairCom RTG V3 have deprecated an older algorithm that prevents usage of FAIRCOM.FCS files from FairCom DB V9 and older Server lines (and any customers using the prev10logon switch within their V10 and newer ctsrvr*.lic files).
+The solution is to recreate the FAIRCOM.FCS file by not moving this file forward.

 Note